andrew/ultimate-awesome/README.md

 - [developer-portfolio-homepages](https://github.com/fu4303/developer-portfolio-homepages) - 👩‍🎤🚧 WIP 🚧 A collection of portfolio homepages for GitHub users I have found very helpful for various things.
 From creative, to blog articles to coding structure.
 - [Manipuri-NLP](https://github.com/galax19ksh/Manipuri-NLP) - A comprehensive overview of research regarding Natural Language Processing (NLP) of Manipuri language.
 - [awesomeai](https://github.com/generalistcodes/awesomeai) - Curated list of Awesome AI Apps and Projects(Open Source and Non Open Source).
+- [free-devops-resources](https://github.com/getvmio/free-devops-resources) - DevOps Free Resources | This repo collects 11 of free resources for DevOps. 🔄 Streamline your development and operations with our DevOps Dojo repository!
+Offering a comprehensive collection of free DevOps resources and an online Playground, this is your training ground for mastering the practices.
 - [free-python-resources](https://github.com/getvmio/free-python-resources) - Python Free Resources | This repo collects 177 of free resources for Python. 🐍 Slither into the world of Python with our Python Playground repository!
 Discover the best free Python courses and resources to master this versatile language.
 Whether you're a beginner or looking to level up your skill.
 - [resources](https://github.com/giorgenes/resources) - A curated list of resources collected in my 20+ years of experience as a software engineer and indiehacker.
 - [good-to-read](https://github.com/git-hulk/good-to-read) - The Awesome Article I Have Read.